 In most cases, the answer to these questions are all in the affirmative.
 There is a definite spectrum in terms of whom we trust — that’s one reason why word-of-mouth marketing has historically been so effective.
 People trust friends, family members and people they respect more than faceless corporations.

-Influencer marketing offers many of the same benefits associated with word-of-mouth marketing, and amplifies those benefits by including the reach of social media.
+Influencer content marketing offers many of the same benefits associated with word-of-mouth marketing, and amplifies those benefits by including the reach of social media.
 Let’s take a closer look at the current state of influencer marketing, how it can specifically be used to sell pet products more effectively, and the benefits of working with an influencer marketing agency.

 Influencer marketing: a maturing market